 The number of Safety Investigations has been impacted by personnel changes, evolving philosophy and strategic emphasis.
 Still, the NDHP has strived to grow its Investigation Program.
 With fewer personnel, we allocated resources to this program, due to its proven, positive impact on CMV safety.
-In FY2014 we trained two additional troopers to do investigations which affected the overall number completed because they were training most of the year.
-It was determined that one additional investigator will be needed to share duties of current investigators as they have accepted responsibilities to devote a share of their time to training in the field.
+Currently, we have 3 troopers assigned to complete investigations.
 We will continue to assess personnel levels to ensure appropriate resources are devoted to the program.
 A close working relationship with the Federal Motor Carrier Safety Administration (FMCSA) North Dakota Division has also contributed to this program's success.
 We completed the following investigations: